 - Click on the gear icon on the upper right page, and select “settings.”
 From here you can customize your account, add a website link, change info, customize the header image and background, etc.

-- Register the new Twitter account via THIS FORM for approval and to be linked to from the university Social Media Directory and A-Z Index.
+- Register the new Twitter account via the Social Media Registration Form for approval and to be linked to from the university Social Media Directory and A-Z Index.

 Tweet, favorite, start conversations and retweet!